DannyMacha25/2dTabletPen/README.md

 - U to undo

 ## Panels
 Drawable panels can be spawned with the f key.
-Once a panel is spawned, holding the left control allows you to drag the panel.
+Once a panel is spawned, holding the left control allows you to interact with the panel.
+The following commands require the left control key to be held

+- X to delete the panel
+- Left/right to rotate the panel
+- Mouse/Pen to move the panel